CPSC-1517/1571-may-2022-workbook-dmckinley3/CSRazorSolution/WebApp/ReadMe.md

 # 1517 May 2022 workbook

-## David McKinley
+## Don Welch (Instructor)

-## dmckinley3
+## dwelchnait

-This is a public repository for your classroom demos on Razor Pages
+This is a public repository for my classroom demos on Razor Pages

 ## Known Bugs